-As director of the Cantor’s Curatorial Fellowship Program, Mitchell supervised three emerging curators who undertook major exhibition projects during their two-year terms.
+As director of the Cantor’s Curatorial Fellowship Program, Mitchell supervises emerging curators who undertake major exhibition projects during their two- or three-year terms.
 Their accomplishments include re-envisioning how the museum represents African art in its galleries, collaborating with faculty and students to curate the exhibition Ink Worlds: Contemporary Chinese Painting from the Collection of Akiko Yamazaki and Jerry Yang while also generating its related catalogue, and partnering with Mitchell to curate Rodin: The Shock of the Modern Body.
-In 2019, Mitchell will also supervise a new curatorial fellow for the Indigenous Arts of the Americas.
+Mitchell currently is supervising the new Capital Group Foundation curatorial fellow for photography.

 Other exhibitions Mitchell has curated include: When Artists Attack: Honor Daumier and La Caricature, 1830-1835 (2012), Drawn to the Body: French Figure Drawings from the Cantor Arts Center Collection (2013), Lee Friedlander: The Cray Photographs (2013), and Carleton Watkins: The Stanford Albums (2014).
 She also installed the 2014 travelling retrospective Carrie Mae Weems: Three Decades of Photography and Video and, in 2015, taught Stanford undergraduate students in a seminar on Jacob Lawrence that resulted in the class curating the exhibition Promised Land: Jacob Lawrence at the Cantor.
 A Gift from the Kayden Family.